cmu-mars/cmu-robotics/documents/p2-cp1.md

 ## Test Procedure

 See overview above.
-In particular, this challenge problem will require a training phase, Tr, where the model specified by Lincoln Labs is learned.
+In particular, this challenge problem will require a training phase, `Tr`, where the model, that is `selected from a predefined set of power models` by Lincoln Labs, is learned.
 This requires a budget (number of times the hidden function will be queried) that will be given by LL.
 We learn the function once at the beginning offline and then the online phase will be started.

 There are three test stages proposed for the evaluation of this challenge problem.
 They are defined as follows: